Mrs. & Mr. Shameem: Release

 All the 20 episodes were released on 11 March 2022 on Zee5.

 It was made available on YouTube channel of Zindagi in April 2024, with two episodes in a week.

+The series premiered in early 2026 on Express Entertainment.

 Production

 The concept of Mrs. & Mr. Shameem was first conceived by Nauman Ijaz in the early 2010s.
 He approached Kashif Nisar to bring the idea to life, but initial rejections from local television networks led to the script being picked up by ZEE5, an OTT platform.
 The web series was announced in May 2019, with Ijaz and Saba Qamar cast as the lead characters.

 Filming began in September 2019 in Lahore and wrapped up in January 2021.
 According to writer Saji Gul, the series explores themes of nonconformity to traditional gender roles and expectations.
 Nauman Ijaz plays an effeminate yet straight character, adding a unique layer to the story.
 In July 2020, it was reported that the series would be released on ZEE5.

 After a few title changes, 'Mrs. and Mr. Shameem' was finally released on March 11, 2022.
 The official trailer, launched on March 2, 2022, received positive reviews from audiences and critics alike.